 This post may contain affiliate links.
 Please read our disclosure policy.

 Tuna melts with quick-pickled fennel is an elevated version of the diner classic, bringing bright herbaceous flavors to the forefront.
 Enjoy as an easy, make-ahead lunch or weeknight dinner.
-It seems like folks have strong opinions on what consummates a stellar tuna melt.
-And then some would argue that a stellar tuna melt simply does not exist because tuna should never—not under any circumstances—be consumed warm.

 I disagree, and happen to love everything about them: the crusty, toasted bread, umami-laden tuna salad, melty cheese, and whatever fresh toppers are in the equation.
 They’re nostalgic, comforting, and ultimately fail-proof.